sebsjames/oces_viewer/README.md

 # oces_viewer

+A reader library `oces::reader` and a couple of programs for reading Open Compound Eye Standard (OCES) files.

-Open an OCES file and output the ommatidia data to stdout.
+* **oces2cray** Opens an OCES file and outputs the ommatidia data in libcompound-ray eye file format to stdout
+* **oces_viewer** Opens an OCES file and visualizes the eye and head.

-## Deps
+## Dependencies

 Clone this with submodules.
 These include tinygltf and mathplot, which itself has a submodule